Eligibility and Frequently Asked Questions (FAQs)

 In the morning of the second day of the competition, semifinalist teams present their modified policy recommendations, based on the evolved scenario.
 Teams advancing to the final round receive Intelligence Report III and very limited time to adjust their recommendations.
 In the afternoon of the second day, finalist teams present on a stage to a panel of celebrity judges.
 The competition concludes with an awards reception.

 Q: Is there a participant fee for the competition?
-Will meals be provided?

 Q: What is the format of the competition?